Event

 Conference: Improving life chances and making hope possible through education

-Do you work or research in an area of work linked to our conference theme?
-We are looking forward to two days of learning, professional development, and finding opportunities to collaborate to improve life chances and make hope possible through education.
+Join us for two days of learning, professional development, and finding opportunities to collaborate to improve life chances and make hope possible through education.
+Booking is now open.
+The outline programme and details of our keynote speakers are below

 Who are we?